akrzemi1/__sandbox__/string_view_ctor.md

 ### 8.1.
 What can be offered to programmers that want null pointers passed to `string_view` to remain UB?

-Write your own type that handles strings your way.
+Write your own type that handles strings your way, and ro not use `std::string_view` anywhere in your code.
 Or derive from the altered `std::string_view` and implement UB in the constructor yourself.

 ## 9. Acknowledgements